 Finally, you can also create a Red Hat OpenShift integration with Automation Assembler to configure, manage and deploy Kubernetes resources.

 Working with vSphere with Tanzu Kubernetes Clusters

 vSphere 7.x contains significant enhancements that enable you to work with Kubernetes natively to manage both virtual machines and containers from one interface.
-Cloud Assembly enables users to leverage the vSphere with Tanzu Kubernetes capabilities embedded within vSphere.
+Automation Assembler enables users to leverage the vSphere with Tanzu Kubernetes capabilities embedded within vSphere.
 You can access vSphere with Tanzu Kubernetes functionality via a vCenter cloud account with a vSphere implementation that contains supervisor clusters.
 This implementation enables you to manage both conventional virtual machines and Kubernetes clusters from vCenter.

 For Tanzu Kubernetes supervisor namespaces, users must have access to an applicable vSphere SSO so that they can log in to a provided link to the supervisor namespace details.
 Then, they can download a customized Kubectl with vSphere authentication so they can use their supervisor namespace.

 To use this functionality, you must have a vCenter with vSphere cloud account that has supervisor namespaces configured.
 After a users has logged in they can begin working with applicable namespaces.